Craig-Montell-Lab/V-HOST_DeBeaubien_etal_2025/README.md

-FR - (specifies the framerate of input videos, adjust this as necessary) start_time - (specifies in seconds the start time of where analysis should begin) end_time - (specified in seconds the end time of where analysis should end)
+FR - (specifies the framerate of input videos, adjust this as necessary) start_time - (specifies in seconds the start time of where analysis should begin) end_time - (specified in seconds the end time of where analysis should end) repvideo_logcal (determined whether or not to save representative tracking videos) number_of_videos (determines the number of representative videos to save)

 ======================
 Expected Performance